WilsonLe/website/public/notes/chapter-18.md

 # Simple Example And Overview

 ![figure 18.1](https://i.ibb.co/kHSLrhC/18-1.png)

 The figure above presents an example of a tiny address space, only 64 bytes total in size, with four 16-byte pages (virtual pages 0, 1, 2, and 3).

 Paging, as we will see, has a number of advantages over our previous approaches:

-1. Flexibility: with a fully-developed paging approach, the system will be able to support the abstraction of an address space effectively, regardless of how a process uses the address space; we won’t, for example, make assump- tions about the direction the heap and stack grow and how they are used.
+1. Flexibility: with a fully-developed paging approach, the system will be able to support the abstraction of an address space effectively, regardless of how a process uses the address space; we won’t, for example, make assumptions about the direction the heap and stack grow and how they are used.

 2. Simplicity of free-space management that paging affords.
 For example, when the OS wishes to place our tiny 64-byte address space into our physical memory, it simply finds four free pages (assuming each page has 16 bytes); perhaps the OS keeps a free list of all free pages for this, and just grabs the first four free pages off of this list.